 1. 2-Year Post-study Work Visa

 The post-study work visa allows international students studying undergraduate and postgraduate courses at UK universities to look for work in the UK for up to 2 years after graduation.
 During this period students can work at any skill level without requiring to meet the conditions of a minimum threshold salary or job sponsorship from employers.
-This route is a great way for international students to access the lucrative UK labour market.
+The Graduate Route is a great way for international students to access the lucrative UK labour market.

 2. 3-Year Post-study Visa Extension for PhD students